T45K/CLIONE/README.md

 # What's CLIONE
 CLIONE is a code clone modification support bot.<br>
-CLIONE execution is triggered by Pull Requests, and it notifies inconsistently modified or newly added clone sets between the pull request.
+CLIONE execution is triggered by Pull Requests, and it notifies inconsistently modified or newly added clone sets between the pull requests.

 ## Use as a GitHub bot
 1. Click [here](https://github.com/apps/clione-bot) to register your GitHub account and repository to which you want to apply CLIONE.